daniel407/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-2. Imputation strategy for missing step data:
+Imputation strategy for missing step data:
-- A missing step value is imputed by the mean number of steps of the same day
-- If a day has exclusively missing step values throughout all intervals, then the imputed value is 0.
+A missing step value is imputed by the mean number of steps of the same day.
+If a day has exclusively missing step values throughout all intervals, then the imputed value is 0.

-3. Creating a new dataset with imputed data:
+Creating a new dataset with imputed data:

 ```r
 mean_by_day = tapply(dataset$steps, dataset$date, FUN=mean, na.rm=TRUE)